 - Infertility – men with untreated gonorrhea might find it hard to father a child in the future

-- gonococcal infection – this infection is life threatening and is characterized by fever, dermatitis, tenosynovitis and arthritis
+- gonococcal infection – this infection is life-threatening and is characterized by fever, dermatitis, tenosynovitis, and arthritis

 - HIV – when untreated, gonorrhea can cause the immune system to become weaker hence it can lead to more infections such as HIV

 - Newborn death – a pregnant woman infected with gonorrhea bacterium can pass the infection to her newborn.
-This can lead to death of the newborn or premature labor that can cause defects.
+This can lead to the death of the newborn or premature labor that can cause defects.

 There is no saying what gonorrhea or Neisseria gonorrhoeae can do if left untreated.
 Do not wait for your loved ones to suffer.
 If you think you are at risk, get tested.
 Abstain from having sexual contact to avoid infecting your partner as well.